Confucius Institute: Organization

-Hanban is a non-profit government organization, though it is connected with the Ministry of Education and has close ties to a number of senior CCP officials.
+Confucius Institutes were previously under Hanban, a non-profit government organization affiliated with the Ministry of Education and operated by a committee of party-state officials.
 The Confucius Institute headquarters in Beijing establishes the guidelines which the separate Confucius Institutes worldwide follows.
 The headquarters is governed by a council with fifteen members, ten of whom are directors of overseas institutes.
 The institutes themselves are individually managed under the leadership of their own board of directors, which should include members of the host institution.
 The current chair of the Confucius Institute Headquarters council is Liu Yandong, a Chinese vice premier and member of the Politburo of the Chinese Communist Party who formerly headed the United Front Work Department.
 Other leaders of the council are similarly drawn from the CCP and central government agencies, such as the Ministry of Finance, Ministry of Education, and the State Council Information Office (also known as the Office of Overseas Propaganda).
 The council sets the agenda for the Confucius Institutes and makes changes to the bylaws while other tasks and ongoing management of the Confucius Institute Headquarters are handled by the professional executive leadership headed by the director-general.

 The Chinese Government shares the burden of funding Confucius Institutes with host universities, and takes a hands-off approach to management.
 The institutes function independently within the guidelines established by Hanban and the Confucius Institute Headquarters.
 Each institute is responsible for drawing up and managing their own budget, which is subject to approval by the headquarters.
 The Confucius Institute Headquarters provides various restrictions on how their funds may be used, including earmarking funds for specific purposes.
-Institutes in the United States are generally provided with $100,000 annually from Hanban, with the local university required to match funding.
+Institutes in the United States were generally provided with $100,000 annually from Hanban, with the local university required to match funding.

 In addition to their local-partner university, Confucius Institutes operate in co-operation with a Chinese partner university.
+The Chinese partner university supplies teaching materials, a co-director/dean, and instructors.
 Many institutes are governed by a board which is composed of several members from the Chinese partner school, with the remaining members affiliated with the local-partner university.
+Most of the Confucius Institutes in Central Asian countries are partnered with universities in Xinjiang.
 At most institutes, the director is appointed by the local partner university.

 In July 2020, Hanban announced its renaming to Center for Language Education and Cooperation, stating that The Confucius Institute was fully handed over to Chinese International Education Foundation, a self-described "non-governmental private organization".